 Most of the forex literature on the internet showcases and presents forex in a manner that assumes that all traders in all countries have the same access to knowledge, skills, tools, technology, and resources to trade forex.
 This is very far from reality.

 Forex Brokers List By Country

-After the September 11, 2001 terrorist attacks in the US, the government revised the rules under which US companies could do business with foreign entities.
+After September 11, 2001, terrorist attacks in the US, the government revised the rules under which US companies could do business with foreign entities.
 This led to a situation where almost all US forex brokers began shutting down accounts of many traders from countries that were on the blacklist of the US Office of Foreign Assets and Control (OFAC).
-Till date, traders from countries on the OFAC blacklist are still unable to open accounts with US forex brokers.
+To date, traders from countries on the OFAC blacklist are still unable to open accounts with US forex brokers.

 Many forex brokerages have gone the pathway of opening different offices in different regulatory jurisdictions in order to better comply with local regulations and have better access to markets in these regions.

 An integral part of forex trading in countries of the world is the development of acceptable systems of payment.
 Credit cards, digital wallets, and lately, digital currencies have been developed over the last two decades as means of payment in forex so as to improve the speed and ease of forex-related transactions.
 These payment methods are designed to make it more convenient for Forex traders to deposit and withdraw funds from their brokerage accounts.
 However, not all forex traders from around the world have been able to access and utilize these payment systems maximally.
 In many countries, usage of credit/debit cards, as well as digital wallets, is impossible due to financial blacklisting.
 For these traders, the bank transfer method remains the only method of transaction.
 This method is slow, cumbersome, involves a lot of paperwork, and in today’s fast-paced trading, gradually becoming obsolete.